-According to the Social Security Administration (SSA), the 2020 monthly earned income limit for Social Security Disability is $1,260 for non-blind individuals with disabilities.
-For blind people, the income limit is $2,110.
-The SSA refers to this amount as “substantial gainful activity.”
+According to the Social Security Administration (SSA), the monthly income limit for Social Security Disability is currently $1,350 for non-blind individuals with disabilities.
+For blind people, the income limit is $2,260.
+The SSA refers to this amount as what you can earn from “substantial gainful activity.”

-These limits typically increase each year.
-The SSA issues guidelines on what types of income and benefits count towards this limit and which do not.
+These limits typically increase each year; the above numbers are accurate as of 2022.
+In addition, the SSA issues guidelines on what types of income and benefits count towards this limit and which do not.

 In This Article